erinfry6/RNASeqRealignAcrossPrimates/README.md

+## The code in this repository pseudoaligns RNA seq orthologous exons from Human, Chimpanzee, Bonobo, Gorilla, Orangutan, and Macaque

-## The following pipeline is adapted from Brawand et al 2011 (http://www.ncbi.nlm.nih.gov/pubmed/22012392)'s pipeline obtained from Anamaria Necsulea
+### Steps 1-5 are adapted from Brawand et al 2011 (http://www.ncbi.nlm.nih.gov/pubmed/22012392)'s pipeline obtained from Anamaria Necsulea
-## Erin Fry (efry@uchicago.edu) in the Lynch Laboratory at the University of Chicago has modified the pipeline
+### Steps 5.5 + were written by Erin Fry (efry@uchicago.edu), Lynch Laboratory at the University of Chicago has modified

 #################################################################################